khkhiu/khkhiu.github.io/_posts/2021-04-28-engcad-camdrive.md

 **Engineering Exploration and Design (EM0524)** Engineering Exploration and Design is the first module in the Engineering Academy programme.
 The module strengthens the foundation of knowledge that students acquired in year 1.
 {: .notice--info}

-For our second assignment, we were tasked with designing a cam drive that functions similar to a door knob.
+For our second assignment, we were tasked with designing a mechanical device that functions similar to a door knob.
 This post will the design process and subsequent report written.

 ***